Mekari Qontak

 Lead Source

-The origin or source of a lead, such as a referral, a website, or a trade show.
+Where a lead comes from, like a friend, a website, or a trade show.

 Lead-to-Cash

-The process of converting a lead into a customer and then processing the payment for the sale.
+Turning a lead into a customer and then getting their money for the sale.

 M